ReinhardtJobse/100-Days-Of-Code-Projects/README.md

 I look forward to making meaningful contributions with the skills and experience I gain from this programme.

-Please give me feedback or share with your insights that you know will be helpful.
+Please give me feedback or share your insights.
+That will be helpful.

-Best wishes
+Many thanks

 Reinhardt